boyentenbi/DAG-IDE/README.md

 # DAG-IDE
-My attempt at writing an IDE for Clojure that turns your code into a DAG in real time.

 I wanted to make programming and debugging more intuitive.

 Code written in functional languages can be converted to a DAG, where every function is a node and every object is an arrow.